ThinkerYzu/richda/README.md

     0x11db: leave
     0x11dc: ret

-You see the main function in test is disassembled with annotation of variables at the right side.
+You see the main function in test is disassembled with variable names at the right side.